 In addition to confirming that 92 regions identified in previous studies confer a significant risk of CD, UC, or both, the study linked 71 additional stretches of the genome to IBD.
 The IBD-linked variants largely fall in genomic regions that regulate the expression of immune-system genes implicated in other autoimmune diseases, particularly the skin disease psoriasis and a joint disorder known as ankylosing spondylitis.
 Genes affected by these regulatory regions are also involved in the production of immune cells that fight infection by mycobacteria, a family of microbes that cause diseases such as leprosy and tuberculosis.

 Other awardees hail from the Massachusetts General Hospital at Harvard Medical School, Columbia University, Johns Hopkins University School of Medicine, the University of North Carolina at Chapel Hill, the University of Pennsylvania, and the University of Pittsburgh Medical Center.

 "These achievements are beacons of hope that show what can be accomplished when our nation's researchers are given the freedom and resources to tackle tough clinical problems," said NIH Director Francis S. Collins, M.D., Ph.D.
 "The opportunities for advancing clinical research have never been better.
 So, we at NIH look forward to doing everything we can to light up more of these beacons for the millions who look to us for help."

 Winning researchers are being honored April 18 during the Clinical Research Forum's annual meeting in Washington, D.C., where they also will present their work.

-This Article was submitted by Peter T. Farley, on Thursday, April 18, 2013.
+This article was submitted by Peter T. Farley on April 18, 2013.